An Event at the Blue House—an Officer’s Exposure to Leader Conduct in a National Government Leader Context

 Article by Tom Rozman

 Army officers at various points in a military career will find themselves interfacing with officials of local government.
 As well, they will also in many cases experience engagements with officials of higher government both of their own country and those of allied countries, even potential opponents.
-The latter will usually occur later in career if the career is extended, typically as a field grade or general officers.
+The latter will usually occur later in career if the career is extended, typically as a field grade or general officer.
 In some career specialties such as foreign area officer, officer careers may specialize in a country and the exposure becomes an extended experience of the officer.

 Other experiences may occur for line and maneuver officers when assigned to higher formation command or headquarters, especially if deployed.
 In some cases, and if circumstances permit, there is some orientation and mentoring in the business of interfacing with officers and officials of other countries.
 But this is not always the case.